Back

 How in-app advertisements work

 To place an in-app advertisement, you need an ads network.
-It’s a kind of a bridge between a publisher and an advertiser.
+It’s a kind of bridge between a publisher and an advertiser.
 An ads network allows a brand to attract its target audience via App Store or Play Store apps.

-For app advertisements to make profit, it’s essential to set them right.
+For app advertisements to a make profit, it’s essential to set them right.
 The key characteristics for ad targeting are a user’s gender, age, and geolocation.
 Besides, you can use the audience’s interests and behavior.
 For instance, an ads network can show a sports goods shop advertisement in a fitness app.
 In most cases, this user data is collected by apps, social networks, and search engines by default.
-However, lately people tend to show concern about details that corporations may know about them, and thus bother about keeping their personal data private.
+However, lately, people tend to show concern about details that corporations may know about them and thus bother about keeping their personal data private.

 Less data➡️ weaker targeting setting ➡️ an add misses the Target Group